approvals/ApprovalTests.Python/docs/tutorial/minimal-example.md

 +Hello World
 ```

 This is the result of the `verify("Hello World")` call.
-It has failed, and there is reporting the difference between this run and what it was expecting (The `approved` version).
+It has failed, and there it reports the difference between this run ("received") and what it was expecting ("approved").
 The `approved` version is saved in the `test_with_approvals.test_with_approvals.approved.txt` file.
 Which is current empty, because this is the first time the test has ever been run and the results has **never** been approved.

-The current results of what was passed to the `verify` method have been saved to the `recieved` file: `test_with_approvals.test_with_approvals.received.txt`
+The current results of what was passed to the `verify` method have been saved to the "received" file: `test_with_approvals.test_with_approvals.received.txt`

 The difference (diff) is being displayed with the pluses and minuses.
 All the changes have a `+` next to them showing that all the changes are added lines.